Home | Contact us

 PCTRAN Component Models

-PCTRAN is a simulation program that incorporates knowledge of reactor physics, thermal hydraulics, control system, etc. into solution techniques with assistance of modern computer graphics to operate interactively on a PC.
+PCTRAN is a simulation program that incorporates knowledge of reactor physics, thermal hydraulics, control system, etc. into solution techniques with the assistance of modern computer graphics that enable interactive operation on a PC.
 The source code is in FORTRAN.
-It is a product of twelve years of development.
-Extensive verification had been conducted against Final Safety Analysis Reports, and validated with respect to real plant data and other computer analyses such as RETRAN, RELAP5, TRAC, MAAP, SAFE, etc..
-They were documented by over a dozen published papers in professional journals.
+It is a product of twelve years of development that has included extensive verification conducted against Final Safety Analysis Reports and validated with respect to real plant data and other computer analyses such as RETRAN, RELAP5, TRAC, MAAP, SAFE, etc..
+These verification analyses have been documented by over a dozen published papers in professional journals.
 Reprints are available upon request.

 PCTRAN is under a continuous upgrading and enhancement program so that new features will be incorporated into the package periodically.
 Currently it has the following component models: